FIT BODY

 Men wear a bodybuilding posing suit; women wear a two-piece bodybuilding suit with or without embellishments.

-BODYBUILDING Judging CriteriaAthletes are judged in two rounds with a focus on;
+BODYBUILDING JUDGING CRITERIAAthletes are judged in two rounds with a focus on;